 We are smokers

-Probably about 4 to 5 hours; hours and times may be variable, depending on the weather, visitor bookings, etc
+Average about 4 to 5 hours per day; hours and times may vary from day to day, depending on the weather, visitor bookings, etc

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.